 CAP members are selected as from those that are able to run a representative set of tests against the builds we provide and provide feedback on the readiness of the releases.
 The releases encompass both feature releases as well as updates and may involve validating new features or ensuring that regressions (both functional and performance) are not introduced.

 CAP members are provided with early access releases and summaries as to the changes that have been made and the type of testing required.
 Members will be able to access a full-time Oracle developer to help evaluate and prioritize issues identified through CAP testing.

-This program is not a general-purpose developer support program.
-It cannot offer you any help in the design and coding or your applications.
-The primary focus of the program is identifying bugs that occur on the new release of JSE that did not occur on older versions.
-Secondarily the program will focus on ensuring that enhancements (such as performance work) are seeing the desired end-user benefit.
+This program is not a general purpose developer support program.
+It cannot offer help in the design and coding of your applications.
+The primary focus of the program is identifying bugs that occur on the new release of Jave SE that did not occur on older versions.
+The second focus is ensuring the correctness of enhancements, such as performance improvements.